 Many things that are usually done in the real world can be done quite easily online, including your shopping.
 The move online can take some getting used to but is often worth it.
 You could eventually save time and money too!

-During the coronavirus crisis the major supermarkets have been overwhelmed with online orders, so as of early April 2020 it has been difficult to get groceries delivered.
-We hope this situation will improve soon – in the meantime it is best to get a friend or relative to shop for you if you can’t do it yourself.
+In the early stages of the Covid-19 pandemic the major supermarkets were overwhelmed with online orders.
+Things have generally eased now, but if you have difficulty getting a delivery slot you may need to ask a friend or relative to shop for you if you can’t do it yourself.
 Other online retailers such as clothes shops are generally trading normally, but things may take a little longer than usual to arrive.